OlRabiesAbe/literate-enigma/imprimis_classes.md

 The Soldier needs a signifcant downside.
 The TF2 soldier had extremely slow movement speed and truly lethal weapons or classes in tactical shooters often come with some kind of movement penalty, so that could be a good place to start.

+Another option is to make the Soldier a ranged lockdown class like TF2's sniper.
+Low hp would benefit this route.

 Change ideas: